MaibornWolff/bridgekeeper/README.md

 To mutate the object the validate function must return a tuple of boolean, string, object/dict.
 If the object is rejected the mutations are ignored.
 If you do not want to return a reason just return `None`.

+An example that adds a label to each deployment can be found under [example/mutate-add-label.yaml](example/mutate-add-label.yaml)

 ### Auditing

-Bridgekeeper has an audit feature that periodically checks if any existing objects violate constraints.
-This is useful to check objects that were created before the constraint was installed.
+Bridgekeeper has an audit feature that periodically checks if any existing objects violate policies.
+This is useful to check objects that were created before the policy was installed.

 To enable the audit feature launch bridgekeeper with the `--audit` flag.
-The audit interval is by default 10 minutes and can be changed with `--audit-interval <seconds>`.
-If installed using helm audit can be enabled by setting `bridgekeeper.audit.enable` to `true`.
+The audit interval is by default to 10 minutes and can be changed with `--audit-interval <seconds>`.
+If installed using helm audit can be enabled by setting `bridgekeeper.audit.enable` to `true` and the interval can be set with `bridgekeeper.audit.interval`.

-To include a constraint in the audit run set the `spec.audit` field to `yes`.
-The namespace include/exclude lists of the constraints and the `bridgekeeper/ignore` label on namespaces is honored during audit runs.
-The results of the run will be stored in the status of the constraint with a list of objects that violate the constraint and the provided reason if any.
+To include a policy in the audit run set the `spec.audit` field to `true`.
+The namespace include/exclude lists of the policies and the `bridgekeeper/ignore` label on namespaces are honored during audit runs.
+The results of the run will be stored in the status of the policy with a list of objects that violate the policy and the provided reason if any.

 A single audit run can also be launched locally: `bridgekeeper audit`.
-This will connect to the kubernetes cluster defined by the currently active kubernetes context (as kubectl would use it), read in all existing constraints and perform an audit run.
-All objects that violate a constraint are printed on the console as output, this can be disabled by providing `--silent`.
-By adding the `--status` flag the constraint status will also be updated with the violations.
+This will connect to the kubernetes cluster defined by the currently active kubernetes context (as kubectl would use it), read in all existing policies and perform an audit run.
+All objects that violate a policy are printed on the console as output, this can be disabled by providing `--silent`.
+By adding the `--status` flag the policy status will also be updated with the violations.

-Note: Currently the audit feature only works correctly if you launch bridgekeeper as a single instance (in helm `replicaCount: 1`).
+Note: Currently the audit feature only works correctly if you launch bridgekeeper as a single instance (in helm set `replicaCount: 1`).

 Any mutations returned by the rules are ignored in audit mode.